ridelgarcia/DronesAPI/README.md

 ### To view your H2 in-memory datbase

-The 'test' profile runs on H2 in-memory database.
+The 'dronesdb' profile runs on H2 in-memory database.
 To view and query the database you can browse to http://localhost:8080/h2-ui.
 Default username is 'sa' with a blank password.
 Make sure you disable this in your production profiles.
 For more, see https://goo.gl/U8m62X

 # Questions and Comments: rmora900121@gmail.com